nedpals/opentaxjs/RULES_SPEC.md

 ### 4.3.
 Constants

 Constants are fixed values that are used throughout the rule set.
 They are defined once in the `constants` object and can be referenced in operations and conditions.
 Constants make rules more maintainable by centralizing values that may change when laws are updated.

+#### 4.3.1.
+Predefined Constants

+The specification defines the following predefined constants that are available in all rules without explicit declaration:

+- **`$$MAX_TAXABLE_INCOME`**: Set to `9007199254740991` (IEEE 754 maximum safe integer).
+Used as the upper bound for unlimited tax brackets, ensuring explicit and auditable maximum values.

 ### 4.4.
 Tables